Coevolution of Intracluster Light and Brightest Cluster Galaxies

-The bottom panel of Fig.~\ref{fig:ICLmassratio} plots the mass fractions of the in-situ, completed merger, and surviving galaxy components of the BCG (bottom).
+The bottom panel of Fig.~\ref{fig:ICLmassratio} plots the mass fractions of the in situ, completed merger, and surviving galaxy components of the BCG (bottom).
 These plots show that there are clear differences in how the ICL and the BCG form.
-The in-situ and completed merger components make up much greater fractions of the BCG and stay fairly consistent over the whole mass range, in contrast to the variation seen in the ICL.
-The slope of the in-situ component of the BCG is consistent with the in-situ relation of the ICL, suggesting that the in-situ component of both the ICL and the BCG grows together and is less impacted by cluster mass and dynamics, although individual variations may still occur.
+The in situ and completed merger components make up much greater fractions of the BCG and stay fairly consistent over the whole mass range, in contrast to the variation seen in the ICL.
+The slope of the in situ component of the BCG is consistent with the in situ relation of the ICL, suggesting that the in situ component of both the ICL and the BCG grows together and is less impacted by cluster mass and dynamics, although individual variations may still occur.
 The completed mergers component of the BCG follows a largely steady relation over the chosen cluster mass range, in contrast to the ICL component, which declines strongly with cluster mass.